dogabeey/warcraftuniversalis-extended/README.md

 #### Supports warcraft universalis' current version, 1.22

+## Current Features

+* Decisions to summon Old Gods for certain countries when certain conditions met, and Decisions for "good" countries to kill them.
+Curently all Old Gods except Y'shaarj are summonable.

 ## Planned Features

-* Decisions to summon Old Gods for certain countries when certain conditions met, and Decisions for "good" countries to kill them.

 * A quest for Fel followers to retrieve Sargerite Keystone and open the way for The Burning Legion.